 There have been no studies to determine whether yarrow is safe for children, so it is not recommended for pediatric use.
 Talk to your child's health care provider before giving yarrow to a child.

-Ask your health care provider to help you determine a dose.
+Ask your provider to help you determine a dose.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

 If you are allergic to plants in the aster family (chrysanthemums, daisies, and ragweed), you may be allergic to yarrow, either taken by mouth or applied to the skin.

 Yarrow may make your skin more sensitive to sunlight.